STARTING YOUR OWN BUSINESS

 Buy now & save 75%

-Online payment apps that integrate with QuickBooks
+Best online payment apps that integrate with QuickBooks

-PayPal - best for international payments
+PayPal - probably the best for international payments

 Pros:

-• available worldwide: doesn’t confine your business by location
+• Available worldwide: doesn’t confine your business by location

-• one of the most trusted online payment apps
+• One of the most trusted online payment apps

-• offers discounts on ecommerce platforms
+• Offers discounts on ecommerce platforms

-• offers business solutions including the PayPal Business Debit Mastercard and PayPal Here Card Reader
+• Offers business solutions including the PayPal Business Debit Mastercard and PayPal Here Card Reader

-• a PayPal account is optional for your customers
+• A PayPal account is optional for your customers

 Cons:

-• doesn’t have a shopping cart functionality
+• Doesn’t have a shopping cart functionality

-• relatively expensive fees on PayPal Wallet and American Express payments
+• Relatively expensive fees on PayPal Wallet and American Express payments

 QuickBooks customers benefit from a special low rate on debit and credit card transactions with Paypal.

-GoCardless - best for recurring payments
+GoCardless - probably the best for recurring payments

 Pros:

-• uses Direct Debit to automatically collect recurring payments such as subscriptions, instalments and invoicing every time they’re due.
+• Uses Direct Debit to automatically collect recurring payments such as subscriptions, instalments and invoicing every time they’re due.

-• a flexible option for businesses with recurring payments - also allows for changes in price.
+• A flexible option for businesses with recurring payments - also allows for changes in price.

-• customers provide details and authorise future payments just once.
+• Customers provide details and authorise future payments just once.

-• integrated into QuickBooks Online, saving hours of admin time.
+• Integrated into QuickBooks Online, saving hours of admin time.

 Cons:

-• Payments usually take a few days longer than cards to process so less well suited to one-off purchases.
+• Payments usually take a few days longer than cards to process so are less well suited to one-off purchases.

 • Only available in the UK, Ireland, USA, Canada, Australia, New Zealand, Denmark, Sweden and the Eurozone